 Where to drink: For a craft beer, head straight to El Rincón de Tintín.
 For a gin & tonic or a glass of wine, try the cafes around Plaza Concepción.
 Or just get your botellón on with all the other universitarios in el cuadrado.

 Where to shop: Calle Herradores has a few boutiques and some chain stores, but you´ll have many more options down in Santa Cruz.

 Nearest Beach: If it´s chilly in the north, make your way down to Las Teresitas.
-Otherwise, there are plenty beaches in the north that you can get to by bus, like Bajamar and Puerto de la Cruz.
+Otherwise, there are plenty of beautiful beaches in the north that are reachable by bus, like Bajamar and Puerto de la Cruz.